 Importantly, the Great Trails State views bicycles as vehicles and riders as drivers.
 Cyclists must dismount their bikes at crosswalks to be recognized as pedestrians with the right-of-way.
 Although it is law for vehicles to stop, do not assume that drivers will see and obey.
 From dusk til dawn, bikes are required to use a front light and a red tail light or reflective clothing visible from 300 feet.
 Notably, NC impaired driver laws (.08) apply to cyclists, so always ride sober.

 You will be sharing these community paths with others traveling at their own pace including: strollers, shoppers, commuters.
 Please show patience and call out to people you are passing from behind.
 Alternatively, e-bikes are limited to 750w motors capable of reaching unassisted 20-mph on level ground.
-E-bikes may use sidewalks unless otherwise restricted by ordinance.
+E-bikes may use sidewalks unless restricted by ordinance.
+For safety’s sake, choose marked, paved, public paths instead of shoulders when available.

 Local Insights